Easonxu-01/MergeOcc_simple/README.md

 # MergeOcc: Bridge the domain gap between different LiDARs for robust occupancy prediction

+We provide a simplified version of the codebase for assessing the efficacy of MergeOcc.
+By strictly adhering to the guidelines provided in the Readme.md file, users can train a generalized occupancy prediction model MergeOcc-V, showcasing outstanding performance on both the SemanticKITTI dataset and the OpenOccupancy-nuScenes dataset.

+A more comprehensive version of the codebase will be released in the near future.

 # Abstract

 LiDAR-based 3D occupancy prediction algorithms evolved rapidly with the advent of large-scale datasets.